guisalmeida/guisalmeida.com/content/posts/2024-07-28-implement-accessibility-tests.md

 ```sh
 npm run cy:open
 ```
 Running the accessibility tests the library will check if our interface has any issue related to the accessibility guidelines.
-As we can see it throws an error about color contrast, which you can now about in the W3C docs: https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html.
+As we can see it throws an error about color contrast, which you can know more about in the W3C docs: https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html.

 ![Test results](../../static/assets/img/test-results.png)